 From time to time, the Company may use interest rate swaps, collars or options to manage its exposure to fluctuations in interest rates.

-At June 30, 2009, the Company had no interest rate swaps, collars or options outstanding.
+At September 30, 2009, the Company had outstanding interest rate swaps, but no collars or options outstanding.